 By far the most commonly used engineering control used in laboratories is the chemical fume hood.
 Fume hoods are especially effective when handling gases, vapors, or powders.
 Laboratory workers rely heavily on these, often while performing the most hazardous tasks.
-Section 4.4 of the Laboratory Safety Manual provides information on the proper us of fume hoods.
+Section 8.A of the Laboratory Safety Manual provides information on the proper use of fume hoods.